New England States Committee on Electricity

-This latest Resolution follows a series of New England Governors’ resolutions from 2009-2011 expressing interest in exploring joint or separate but coordinated, competitive procurement as a means to identify those renewable resources located in or proximate to the region that could help meet the region’s clean energy goals at the lowest “all-in” cost (generation and transmission combined).
+That Resolution followed a series of New England Governors’ resolutions from 2009-2011 expressing interest in exploring joint or separate but coordinated, competitive procurement as a means to identify those renewable resources located in or proximate to the region that could help meet the region’s clean energy goals at the lowest “all-in” cost (generation and transmission combined).

-Following issuance of a public notice of the final Work Plan, NESCOE formed a Procurement Team (PT) comprised of NESCOE staff, state agency personnel, and representatives of New England electric distribution companies identified by the states.
+In response, NESCOE finalized and began executing a Work Plan, formed a Procurement Team (PT) comprised of NESCOE staff, state agency personnel, and representatives of New England electric distribution companies identified by the states.
 NESCOE also formed a Legal Subteam comprised of NESCOE staff and staff from New England state agencies with expertise in that state’s legal requirements.
-By the end of 2012, the PT and Legal Subteam began to implement the Work Plan, including developing a draft RFP, evaluation criteria, and a model Power Purchase Agreement (PPA).
+The PT and Legal Subteam developed a draft Request for Proposal (RFP), evaluation criteria, and a model Power Purchase Agreement (PPA).

 Enhanced Gas-Electric Industry Coordination to Improve System Reliability

-In 2012, NESCOE was actively involved in regional and federal discussions regarding electric system reliability operational challenges and potential risks to reliability arising from an increased dependence on natural gas as a fuel source.
-Those topics will continue to be an important focus of NESCOE’s work in 2013.
+In 2013, NESCOE was actively involved in regional and federal discussions regarding electric system operational challenges and potential risks to reliability arising from an increased dependency on natural gas and supply infrastructure constraints.
+Advancing solutions to this critical reliability and consumer cost issue will be a focus of NESCOE’s work in 2014.

-NESCOE serves as a Tri-Chair of a New England Gas-Electric Focus Group formed in September 2012 to continue discussions that took place at the August 2012 FERC Technical Conference.
-The Focus Group initiated meetings in 2012, which were attended by ISO-NE, representatives of all the major pipelines serving New England, LNG terminal operators, generators, TOs, public power representatives, end users (both electricity and gas), LDCs, and other regional stakeholders.
-Representatives of the gas industry and NEPOOL joined NESCOE in chairing the Focus Group.
-In addition to discussing how improved gas-electric market coordination can address reliability issues, the Focus Group’s work is expected to culminate in a non-binding final report to be issued in 2013, memorializing the issues and potential solutions around which there may be consensus or need for further analysis.
+As noted above, NESCOE’s Executive Director served as a Tri-Chair of the Gas-Electric Focus Group, which formed in September 2012 and met throughout 2013.
+The Gas-Electric Focus Group meetings were attended by ISO-NE, representatives of all the major pipelines serving New England, LNG terminal operators, generators, TOs, public power representatives, end users (both electricity and gas), LDCs, and other regional stakeholders.
+The Gas-Electric Focus Group discussed how improved gas-electric market coordination might address reliability issues and welcomed discussion of any potential solutions to the region’s challenges.
+Throughout 2013, NESCOE focused considerable attention on assessing the range of potential solutions advanced by participants of the Gas-Electric Focus Group.
+The Gas-Electric Focus Group intends to issue a non-binding final report in 2014, memorializing the issues discussed and potential solutions.

 Advocating for Balance Between Competitive Markets and State Policies